afourmy/pyNMS/README.md

 - [ ] Add arrows on trunks for route highlight
 - [ ] Change the mouse pointeur when going over an object
 - [ ] Modified Dijkstra to find the longest path/widest path
-- [ ] Capacity label display: should be with an arrow
 - [ ] Generate text and shapes on the canvas
 - [ ] Label position issue + label deletion for routes after calculate all
 - [ ] Highlight should include the nodes too